Question: What Is The Difference Between Lease And Rent Of An Asset, And Which Is Better?

 Leasing: A lease is a contract to rent an asset for an agreed time and terms of payment.
-A lease outlines the allowed use and maintenance of the asset, which could be land, building, machinery or similar items of value.
-The lessor (owner of the asset) and the lessee (user of the asset) agree to act as prescribed by the terms of the lease, failing which they will incur penalties.
+A lease outlines the allowed use and maintenance of the asset.
+This could be land; building; machinery; or similar items of value.
+The lessor (owner of the asset) and the lessee (user of the asset) agree to act as prescribed by the terms of the lease; failing which they will incur penalties.

 A lease is usually long-term, ranging from one year to as many as 20 years or more, depending on the kind of asset.